weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

   - /developers/weaviate/v1.14.1/getting-started/import.html
 ---

-In this section, we will show you how to import data objects into your Weaviate database.
+In this section, we will show you how to import data objects into your instance of Weaviate.

 ## Prerequisites